-Discover how price home baking business goodies like the pros by
+Discover 6 tips to help you price you home baking business goodies like a pro as one

 There's a delicate balance of setting your prices in such a way that

 Setting your home baking business prices is definitely a delicate balancing act.

 If you set your prices too low, you won't make enough money to stay in business.
 However, if you set them too high, then your customer's won't buy and you still won't be able to sustain your own business.